sara-sabr/ITStrategy/presentations/en/SLF.md

 - Change is already here, we are experiencing it right now
 - The upcoming Policy on Service and Digital, OneGC, and the GC Digital Stanards, is the GC catching up with citizens expectations
 - Banks are training investment bankers to code.
 Source: https://www.techrepublic.com/article/why-big-banks-are-requiring-workers-to-learn-coding/
-- Cares now have hundred millino lines of codes.
+- Cars now have hundred millions lines of codes.
 Source: https://www.technologyreview.com/s/508231/many-cars-have-a-hundred-million-lines-of-code/

+--

+insert pic of amount of github contribution over the years showing pace of software change

+Note:

+- Using Github as a source to measure the pace of software change, we can see that it's exponential
+- This is a glimps of how addressing software patching, versioning, and overall intergration complexity needs to be addressed

 --